Salticidae, Jumping Spiders

 The common name of this spider is house fly catcher.
 The female is 7-9 mm long and the male 6-7 mm.
 It lives throughout the tropics

-| Plexippus petersi male | Plexippus petersi male |
+Plexippus petersi male | Plexippus petersi male |

 Genus Prostheclina

-| Prostheclina pallida male | Prostheclina pallida male |
+Prostheclina bulburin male | Prostheclina bulburin male |

-| Prostheclina pallida female | Prostheclina pallida male |
+Prostheclina bulburin female | Prostheclina bulburin male |

 Genus Rhombonotus

-| Rhombonotus gracilis ant mimicking spider 3 - 4 mm long | Rhombonotus gracilis Common name: Graceful Rhombonotus More here: saveourwaterwaysnow.com.au |
+Rhombonotus gracilis ant mimicking spider 3 - 4 mm long | Rhombonotus gracilis Common name: Graceful Rhombonotus More here: saveourwaterwaysnow.com.au |

 Genus Sandalodes

-| Sandalodes? bipenicillatus? | Sandalodes? bipenicillatus? |
+Sandalodes? bipenicillatus? | Sandalodes? bipenicillatus? |

 Genus Servaea

-| The six described species of Servaea are generally found in Eastern Aaustralia.
+found in Eastern Australia.
 One species is found on Java.
-Servaea vestita with a body length of 8 - 10 mm is very hairy and variable in colouring and pattern.
+Servaea vestita has a body length of 8 - 10 mm is very hairy and variable in colouring and pattern.
 An inverted Y-shape can be seen on the middle of her abdomen.
 Males and females look similiar. |

 |

-| Servaea vestita | Servaea vestita |
+Servaea vestita? | Servaea vestita |

 Servaea vestita |